 A Greater LA: Climate Action Framework - Transportation and Land Use

-The Transportation and Land Use section of the "A Greater LA: Climate Action Framework" (Framework) identifies regional-scale priorities for the Los Angeles County region to reduce emissions and improve public health, air quality, and climate resilience through transportation and land use decisions.
+The Transportation and Land Use section of Los Angeles County, California's Climate Action Framework (A Greater LA) identifies regional-scale priorities for the County region to reduce emissions and improve public health, air quality, and climate resilience through transportation and land use decisions.
 The Framework, which also contains sections for four other sectors, was developed by the Los Angeles Regional Collaborative for Climate Action and Sustainability (LARC) to support more coordinated and collaborative regional policies relating to climate change mitigation and adaptation.

 The section describes the policy context in California for transportation and land use activities relating to climate change.
 It identifies laws and policies already in effect in California that aim to reduce tailpipe emissions through improved fuels and technology, increase vehicle electrification, and reduce vehicle miles traveled (including through integrated regional transportation, housing, and land use planning as directed by SB 375).